 BVLOS drone operations are currently incredibly difficult to gain authorization for – the United States Federal Aviation Administration (FAA) has to date granted only a tiny percentage of the thousands of requests it has received.
-So if you are aiming to push the state of the art with BVLOS inspection operations, what can you do to maximize your chances of approval, easing the route to certification and thus minimizing your time to market?
+So if you are aiming to push the state of the art with BVLOS inspection operations, what can you do to maximize your chances of approval, easing the route to the FAA UAV certification and thus minimizing your time to market?

 Your best chance for the road ahead